Exploring clinical roles

 - Use your contacts, colleagues, etc. to get in touch with advanced nurses.

-- If appropriate, speak to your manager for support, and make sure any goals or aspirations are documented in your 121s and appraisals
+- Speak to your manager for support, and make sure any goals or aspirations are documented in your 121s and appraisals

 - Check if your employer offers mentoring or coaching, or has any career frameworks.

-- Check if your employer has an education lead, practice facilitator and/or RCN Learning rep.
+- Check if your employer has an education lead, practice facilitator, or if there is an RCN Learning rep in your workplace.

 - Join the RCN's Advanced Nurse Practitioner forum and the RCN Advanced Nurse Practitioner facebook group.